cilium/cilium/Documentation/policy/visibility.rst

 * Visibility annotations do not apply if rules are imported which select the pod which is annotated.
 * DNS visibility is available on egress only.
-* Proxylib parsers are not supported, including Kafka.
-To gain visibility on these protocols, you must create a network policy that allows all of the traffic at L7, either by following :ref:`l7_policy` (:ref:`Kafka <kafka_policy>`) or the :ref:`envoy` proxylib extensions guide.
-  This limitation is tracked by :gh-issue:`14072`.